 When the driver starts, the control connection is established to the first contacted node.
 If that node goes down, a reconnection is started to find another node; it is governed by the same policy as regular connections and tries the nodes according to a query plan from the load balancing policy.

 The control connection is managed independently from regular pooled connections, and

 used exclusively for administrative requests.
-It shows up in Node.getOpenConnections, as well as
+It is included in Session.State.getOpenConnections,

-pool.open-connections metric; for example, if you’ve configured a pool size of
+open-connections metric; for example, if you’ve configured a pool

-2, the control node will show 3 connections.
+size of 2, the control node will have 3 connections.